ashtonG/mpdgems/man/mpdplayby.1.md

 ## DESCRIPTION

-**mpdplayby** is a simple utility that, given some information about a song (i.e. title, artist and album), plays the matching entry in the current playlist.
+**mpdplayby** is a simple utility that plays the first song that matches the given parameters (e.g. artist, album, ...).

-Not all the tags are mandatory (e.g. you can only provide the title), and if multiple matches are found, only the first one is played.

 ## OPTIONS ##